PrismAgents/advertising-sdk/README.md

 Before you can use the `PrismClient`, ensure that the publisher address whitelisted by the Prism Protocol team.
 This is essential to utilize the SDK for publishing ads and generating revenue.

+## Get an API Key
-Please refer to the [Prism Protocol documentation](https://github.com/PrismAgents/documentation/wiki/TINT-Home) for more information on how to get whitelisted.
+Please refer to the [Prism Protocol documentation](https://github.com/PrismAgents/documentation/wiki/TINT-Home) for more information on how to get an API KEY & get whitelisted as publisher.

-### Beta version
-   - The Advertising-sdk is in beta version and smart contracts are deployed on arbitrum sepolia network.

 # Two options to integrate with Prism Protocol
 - By using the PrismClient SDK